Raiz Invest review (previously Acorns Australia)

 Raiz has a unique algorithm that works to keep the funds in your account within the specified range allocated to the portfolio you choose.
 It balances the ETFs despite market fluctuations but requires you to agree to the automated procedure of rebalancing your account by re-investing the ETFs automatically.
 Any activity within your account, like withdrawals or deposits, will start corresponding transactions that work to automatically rebalance your account so that it stays within the target range of your chosen portfolio.

 4. Withdraw or deposit at will

-You can set your methods for investing money and also at any time withdraw or deposit money to add to your account.Back to top
+You can set your methods for investing money and withdraw or deposit money into your account at any time.Back to top

 What support can you expect from Raiz?